NeilHarbin0/AlphaSolveVideo/README.md

 <img src='Resources/Readme%20Examples/MethodAlphaSolveMap.png?raw=true' width='400'><img src='Resources/Readme%20Examples/MethodAlphaSolve.png?raw=true' width='400'>

-For the video solving script, there is a bit of detection in seeing if the first frame is black or white, followed by detection of black->white or white-black pairs.
+For the video solving script, there is a bit of detection in seeing if the first frame is black or white, followed by detection of black->white or white->black pairs.
 With this information, the specific frames that need to be compared are known, extracted from the video, and used to generate the outputs.

 ![Solved Transparency](Resources/Readme%20Examples/Demo.png?raw=true)